Birrarung Marr, Melbourne

-Birrarung Marr is an inner-city park between the central business district in Melbourne, Victoria, Australia and the Yarra River.
-It was opened in 2002.
-The name refers to the bank of Birrarung, the 'river of mists', in the Woiwurrung language of the Wurundjeri people, the Indigenous inhabitants at the time of European colonisation of the Melbourne area.
+Birrarung Marr is an 8 ha urban park located between the city centre of Melbourne and the Yarra River, in Victoria, Australia.
+Opened in 2002 on the traditional lands and waterways of the Wurundjeri, the park is operated by the City of Melbourne.

+Contained with the park is the Speakers' Corner, added to the Victorian Heritage Register on 23 October 1997 as a place of historic and social significance.

 Location

+Situated on the northern bank of the Yarra River between Federation Square and Melbourne Park, Birrarung Marr features a range of native flora and sculpted terraces.
+It is also the location for the children's arts centre, ArtPlay, and provides space for many events held throughout the year.

-The 8 hectare (20 acre) park lies immediately to the south-east of the central business district, between Flinders Street and the north bank of the Yarra River, east of Flinders Street station, and west of Exhibition Street, Batman Avenue and the Rod Laver Arena.
+The park lies immediately to the south-east of the central business district, between Flinders Street and the north bank of the Yarra River, east of Flinders Street station, and west of Exhibition Street, Batman Avenue and the Rod Laver Arena.

+Etymology

+The name, Birrarung Marr, comes from the Woiwurrung language of the Wurundjeri, meaning "beside the river", where Birrarung is the Woiwurrung word for the Yarra River.
+The name was applied to the park after the design was adopted.

 History

+The park is located on the traditional lands and waterways of the Wurundjeri.

+19th century

-In 1856 the colonial government indicated that the marshy site of Birrarung Marr was intended for park or ornamental purposes.
+In 1856 the Colonial government indicated that the marshy site of Birrarung Marr was intended for park or ornamental purposes.
 However, several institutions including a morgue had already been established there, more still were developed, and facilities including the old State Swimming Centre remained until the late 20th century.
-The first rail line crossed the area in 1859 and railways eventually occupied most of the parkland between Melbourne's central business district (CBD) and the Yarra River.
+The first rail line crossed the area in 1859 and railways eventually occupied most of the parkland between Melbourne's central business district and the Yarra River.
 At the 19th century's end, these impacts were outstripped by reconstruction of the Yarra River itself, which was straightened, widened and deepened, with tree-lined avenues formed along the built-up banks.

+The heritage-listed Speakers' Corner was established on this site in 1889.

+20th century

-In 1992 the new Victorian Government under Premier Jeff Kennett initiated a development program focused on central Melbourne.
-For the centrepiece of this program, the State and City of Melbourne jointly sponsored an architectural design competition for Federation Square.
+In 1992, Premier Jeff Kennett initiated a development program focused on central Melbourne.
+For the centrepiece of this program, the Victorian Government and City of Melbourne jointly sponsored an architectural design competition for Federation Square.
 The creation of Birrarung Marr resulted from the reorganisation of infrastructure and land uses near Federation Square, including clearance of the Jolimont railyards, and diversion of Batman Avenue away from the river bank to connect to Exhibition Street.
 These works enabled reclamation of land from the former rail yards and roadway to create Melbourne's first significant new inner city park in one hundred years.

 View of Melbourne from Birrarung Marr.

+21st century

 Construction of Birrarung Marr began in 2000.
-The project was a joint venture by the City of Melbourne, which provided A$15.6 million to design and build the park, and the State Government of Victoria, which funded the railway rationalisation and clearance of the site.
-The park was formally opened to the public on Australia Day, 26 January 2002.
+The project was a joint venture by the City of Melbourne, which provided to design and build the park, and the Victorian Government, which funded the railway rationalisation and clearance of the site.
+The park was opened to the public on Australia Day, 26 January 2002.